Make or Reschedule an Appointment

 For all other health concerns, call the health center number and you will be connected to the health center’s answering service who will forward all calls and concerns to the provider on-call.
 You will be asked to provide your name, telephone number and a description of your medical concern.
 If you do not get a response within an hour, please call again.

-Harbor Health maintains a medical record for each of its patients.
+Harbor Health maintains a health record for each of its patients.
 The record contains a history of the healthcare provided by Harbor Health.
+The health record includes medical and/or dental care information.
 In some cases, it will contain information that has been transferred to us by another provider.
-Medical records are confidential and are the property of Harbor Health.
-Patients have the right to request a copy of their medical record and to inspect that record.
-Medical records are released according to the following procedure:

 Proper authorization must be on file.
 One of the following methods may be used to request the record.